peterhajas/peterhajas.com/content/about.md

 # Paper

-In college, I was fortunate enough to co-author a paper with my research advisor and friend [Moorthy](http://cs.rpi.edu/~moorthy/).
+In college, I was lucky to co-author a paper with my research advisor and friend [Moorthy](http://cs.rpi.edu/~moorthy/).
 It's about Yelp reviews.
 You can read it [here](https://arxiv.org/abs/1407.1443).